uPVC Doors: Benefits, Costs, and a Comparison

 Which is better, uPVC or PVC doors?

-2. uPVC is more suitable for insulation
+uPVC is more durable

 Conclusion